Azure/azure-powershell/src/ResourceManager/RecoveryServices.SiteRecovery/Commands.RecoveryServices.SiteRecovery/help/Update-AzureRmRecoveryServicesAsrRecoveryPlan.md

 ```

 ### -Path
-Specifies the path of the recovery plan file of the recovery plan that this cmdlet updates.
+Specifies the path of the recovery plan definition json file used to update the recovery plan.

 ```yaml
 Type: String